freeipa/freeipa-healthcheck/README.md

 msg and kw are optional if severity is SUCCESS.

+If a check consist of only a single test then it is not required to return a Result, one will be added automatically.

+If a check is complex enough that it checks multiple values then it should return a SUCCESS Result for each one.

+A Result is required for every test done so that one can know that the check was executed.

 # Registering a source

 The list of sources is stored in setup.py in the top-level of the tree.